isaaclu0897/note/done/What-is/Chocolatey.md

 As there is an increase in the number of Linux Distros, Programming Languages, Windows Users there is an increase in package managers and number of users.

 For Example:
-* Python uses its own PyPi Package Manager
+* Python uses its own Pip
 * Node JS uses NPM
 * Windows uses Chocolatey
 * MacOS uses HomeBrew